 Today’s contractors must be acutely aware of every Government action or inaction that entitles them to additional money.
-By using the proper entitlement procedures, contractors will receive the additional dollars due them, if they respond in a timely matter.
-One of the most common mistakes that contractors make is that they think submitting a Request for Equitable Adjustment (REA) or claim will “upset” the agency, this is simply not the case, the most successful government contractors submit and REA’s and Claims on a regular bases, once submitted both the contractor and the agency enter into negotiations to settle that matter.
+By using the proper entitlement procedures, contractors will receive the additional dollars due them (if they respond in a timely matter).
+One of the most common mistakes that contractors make is that they think submitting a Request for Equitable Adjustment (REA) or a claim will “upset” the agency.
+The most successful government contractors are quite adept at submitting REA’s and Claims.
+Once submitted both the contractor and the agency enter into negotiations to settle that matter.

-REA’s and Claims is a right all contractors have when entering a Government Contract via the Changes Clause.
+REA’s and Claims is a right for all contractors entering a Government Contract via the Changes Clause.
 The government has the right to make changes on a contract and thus contractors have the right to submit REA’s and claims for these changes.

-Another common mistake that we see many contractors make is that they sit or wait to submit REA’s and Claims to the end of the contract, the earlier problems REA’s and Claims are dealt the better.
+Another common mistake that we see many contractors make is that they sit or wait to submit REA’s and Claims to the end of the contract.
+The earlier the problems with REA’s and Claims are dealt with - the better.

-Actual Example: ABC Inc., (not real name) enters a Government Contract for $ 7,000,000.00 runs into difference of an opinion with contracting officer that escalates and three months later the contract is terminated for default:
+ABC Inc., (not real name) enters a Government Contract for $ 7,000,000.00 and encounters a difference of an opinion with a contracting officer that escalates.
+Three months later, the contract is terminated for default: